 EXTRA ORDINARY MEETINGS OF THE GENERAL BODY

-- An extraordinary meeting of the general Body shall be conveyed within one month the date of their requisition in writing from not less than two thirds of the total number of members of roll.
+- An extraordinary meeting of the General Body shall be convened within one month of the date of requisition in writing, from not less than two thirds of the total number of executive members on roll.

-- The notice of such extraordinary meeting shall be given at least 7 days before the date of the meeting.
+- Notice for such an extraordinary meeting shall be given at least 7 days before the date of the meeting.

 PASSING OF SPECIAL RESOLUTION

-The secretary can arrange for conveying a special general meeting.
-The notice for this may be shorter than 7 days but two third of members must be present.
+The Secretary can arrange for convening a special general meeting.
+The notice for this may be shorter than 7 days but two third of Executive members must be present.

 INSPECTION OF REGISTERS AND BOOKS

-- The Register of members the book contained the proceedings of the meetings and the books of accounts of the society shall be kept available at the Registered office of the Association for inspection by its members free of charge during office hours on all working days.
+- The Register of members, the book containing the proceedings of the meetings and the books of accounts of the society shall be kept available at the Registered office of the Society for inspection by its members free of charge during office hours on all working days.

 AMENDMENT TO THE MEMORANDUM OF ASSOCIATION AND RULES AND REGULATIONS

-The Association may have special resolutions amending its rules and regulations passed in a general body meeting with two thirds majority, subject to provision in section 12 of the Societies Registration Act 1975.
+The Society may have special resolutions amending its rules and regulations passed in a general body meeting with two thirds majority, subject to provision in section 12 of the Societies Registration Act 1975.